candlerb/rfe/ROADMAP.markdown

         ?                               -->     A = fun({X}) -> X * X;
                                                        ({X,Y}) -> X * Y end

+(Remember that each clause can have a 'where' guard too)

 Stage 2: sugar for blocks and self
 ----------------------------------